Tag Archives: Kelly St. Clare

 my review

 As I said, I purchased and read all three books (well, the first was a freebie).
 So, I can’t claim I didn’t enjoy the series.
-Otherwise I wouldn’t have continued.
+Otherwise, I wouldn’t have continued.
 But this is one of those series that I enjoyed on the surface.
 I liked the characters.
 There’s some humor.
 The writing is engaging.
 The female main character had a backbone of steel and a sharp wit.
-The male romantic lead was forced to grovel in a satisfying manner and I liked how he let his heroine lead in so many situations.
-I was invested their outcome.
+The male romantic lead was forced to grovel in a satisfying manner, and I liked how he let his heroine lead in so many situations.
+I was invested in their outcome.
 I enjoyed it…so long as I didn’t think too deeply about it.

-Similarly, there just isn’t any was to ignore the fact that (as is so often the case in romance books), by the end, he had gotten everything he wanted without sacrificing anything for it.
+Similarly, there just isn’t any way to ignore the fact that (as is so often the case in romance books), by the end, he had gotten everything he wanted without sacrificing anything for it.
 While she had to go through hell and willing give up almost everything she valued in order to earn her man.
-Why are women so often expected to suffer for love, while men just have to exist?
+Why are women so often expected to suffer for love while men just have to exist?

-And lastly, there’s just something a little classist and elitist about the way she was made out to be so exceptional because she grew up wealthy and was therefore trained to be more.
+And lastly, there’s just something a little classist and elitist about the way she was made out to be so exceptional because she grew up wealthy and was, therefore, trained to be more.
 Sure, she avoided her wealthy friends’ snobbish fate because she had and valued a poor friend.
 But the whole thing was just icky.

 All in all, as I said in the beginning, this is a fun (if slow) series, so long as you don’t think past the surface plot.